QI Tools and Resources

 As you conduct your PDSA cycles, you can track each test of change in several ways.
 Attached is an example of a worksheet your team can use to help track your efforts.
 PDSA Worksheet

 Stakeholder Analysis and Mapping

-A Fishbone Diagram is a graphic tool used to explore and display the range of factors contributing to a certain effect.
-Common category groups include Materials, Methods, Equipment, Environment, and People.
+A fishbone diagram is a visual tool that analyzes and displays various factors contributing to a specific effect.
+Categories may include Materials, Methods, Equipment, Environment, and People.
 Fishbone Diagram

 An elevator pitch is a brief, persuasive speech that you use to spark interest in what you or your team is doing.
 It should be short enough to deliver during a brief elevator ride, hence the name.
 The goal is to communicate who you are, what you do, and why it matters, in a compelling way that prompts further conversation or action.
 Elevator Pitch

 - Read the EMSC Quality Improvement white paper, published in 2019, for an overview of the QI approach, exploration of QI measures, review of EMSC's use of QI to advance its mission, highlighting QI examples, and discussion of opportunities to engage in QI.